matharotheelf/Saved_game/README.md

 ## Description

-This app allows the user save a 'game' progress.
+This app allows the user save progress in a 'game'.
 It has the following features:
-* Users can complete a game.
+* Users can complete a 'game'.
-* Users can restart a game.
+* Users can restart a 'game'.
-* Users can save game progress to local storage.
+* Users can save 'game' progress to local storage.

 ## Tech Stack